gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 and others) for a faster, more efficient development experience.

 I'm glad to say I'm sold on the idea and methods of developing with JavaScript, and React in particular.
-The site I've re-built from WordPress into Gatsby.js is now live at [https://freebabylon5.com](https://freebabylon5.com).
+The site I've re-built from WordPress into Gatsby is now live at [https://freebabylon5.com](https://freebabylon5.com).